The Rally (New Caledonia)

 The Rally (Le Rassemblement; until 2004 Rally for Caledonia in the Republic, Rassemblement pour une Calédonie dans la République; from 2004 to 2014 Rally–UMP) is a conservative political party in New Caledonia.
-The Rally is an anti-separatist, loyalist party strongly supportive of the French status of the region and is opposed to the independence of New Caledonia.
+The Rally is a loyalist party, supportive of the French status of the region and opposed to the independence of New Caledonia.
 It is affiliated with the Les Republicains party in mainland France.
+It is led by Alcide Ponga since April 2024 and in government since January 2025.